eliasdejong/viperlith/docs/ARCHITECTURE.md

-# Viperlith Architecture
+# Viperlith Architecture: Or Why HTML Streaming is the Future
 ## Introduction
+`datastar.js` is a lightweight (11kB) hypermedia framework similar to HTMX, but with different view on server architecture, favoring CQRS, **HTML streaming** and Server-Sent Events, "push" events as opposed to indivudal client polling with request-response cycles.

+Viperlith is a small and opinionated full stack [Datastar](https://data-star.dev/) web application monolith written in Python, encapsulating these ideas.
+It can be used as a template or reference architecture.
+A Discord-like chat sample application is currently implemented which allows real-time chat rooms, creating/removing channels and setting nicknames.

-Traditional SPA architectures expose JSON endpoints on the server, then build page elements on the frontend with JavaScript & reactive components.
+Most SPA frameworks (e.g. React, Vue, Angular) expose JSON endpoints on the server, then render the page on the frontend with JavaScript & reactive components.
 Hypermedia Driven Applications (HDA) instead render HTML markup on the server and then send it to the client to update (parts of) the screen.

-Streaming hypermedia makes it possible to build rich interactive user experiences just using HTML, without requiring (heavy) JavaScript SPA frameworks like React, resulting in application that perform better and are generally simpler to build and maintain.
+Hypermedia streaming makes it possible to build rich interactive user experiences just using HTML, without requiring (heavy) JavaScript SPA frameworks, resulting in application that perform better and are generally simpler to build and maintain.

-The [Tao of Datastar](https://data-star.dev/guide/the_tao_of_datastar) is a great starting point.
+This page will explain the concept of HTML Streaming and why it is the future of web development.

 ## Terminology